marc-despland/tcp_timewait/scenarii/bench_tests.md

 Transfer rate:          324.37 [Kbytes/sec] received
 ```

-The result is much better that we could excpected.
-The reason is not really simple to explain but it's probably because in this configuration the Nginx server loose teh race much often.
+The result is much better that we could expected.
+The reason is not really simple to explain but it's probably because in this configuration the Nginx server loose the race much often.

 But with a netstat we can at least confirm that we can use twice the same source port: